 The UNEP Finance Initiative currently has more than 200 member institutions from over 40 countries.

 In 2017, UNEP FI celebrated its 25th Anniversary.
 Find out more about the Evolution of Sustainable Finance over the last 25 years, and UNEP FI’s role in that journey by navigating our interactive timeline here.
-Find out more about a quarter of a century of Changing Finance and Financing Change from UN Environment Head, Erik Solheim, and UNEP FI’s Head, Eric Usher here.
+Find out more about a quarter of a century of Changing Finance and Financing Change from Erik Solheim who was UN Environment Head at the time, and UNEP FI’s Head, Eric Usher here.